 Including empirically measured parameters of survival and growth allowed us to interpret natural conditions in a population dynamic perspective and offers insight into how environmental variation can influence predator-prey interaction strength (Davidson et al. 2021, Pepi et al. 2023).
-Current theory suggest that interaction strength should weaken or strengthen depending on the asymmetries in the thermal responses of the prey growth rate and predator per-capita foraging (Davidson et al. 2021, Pepi et al. 2023).
-Florida apple snail growth 1.4 times faster in the warmer wet season (Figure 5, Appendix S3:Figure S2) consistent with general responses of ectotherms (Kingsolver and Woods 2016) and predator-prey experimental studies under variable temperatures (Pepi et al. 2018, Davidson et al. 2021).
-So, prey survival might be expected to be greater as we observed in the wet season, except that predators also increased foraging rates (Appendix S2:Figure S3).
-The largest change between seasons seems to have been a regular decline in predator abundances as that wetlands reflooded (Appendix S2:Figure S3).
+Current temperature-dependent theories suggest that consumer-resource interaction strength should weaken or strengthen depending on the asymmetries in the thermal responses of the prey growth rate and predator per-capita foraging (Davidson et al. 2021, Pepi et al. 2023).
+Florida apple snail juveniles grow 1.4 times faster in the warmer wet season (Figure 5, Appendix S3:Figure S2) consistent with general responses of ectotherms (Kingsolver and Woods 2016) and predator-prey experimental studies under variable temperatures (Pepi et al. 2018, Davidson et al. 2021).
+So, prey survival might be expected to be greater as we observed in the wet season, except that common predators also increased in per capita foraging rates (calculation in Appendix S2:Figure S3).
+The largest change between seasons seems to have been a regular decline in predator abundances as that wetlands reflooded (Appendix S2:Figure S3) which lowered overall mortality.
 The predator community changes seem to have overwhelmed any changes in survival that might have been mediated by temperature (Appendix S2).
-Studies that isolate the effects of variable environmental conditions on predator-prey interaction have controlled predator abundance experimentally, or statistically (Jeyasingh and Weider 2005, Davidson and Dorn 2018, Pepi et al. 2018, Davidson et al. 2021, Ma et al. 2021) to measure per-capita rates, but the study of natural populations in communities requires a consideration of natural seasonal variation, because environmentally-mediated changes in predator communities could both be more important than the per-capita rates but also could counteract or exacerbate changes to per-capita foraging rates.
+Studies that isolate the effects of variable environmental conditions on predator-prey interactions have controlled predator abundance experimentally, or statistically (Jeyasingh and Weider 2005, Davidson and Dorn 2018, Pepi et al. 2018, Davidson et al. 2021, Ma et al. 2021) to measure per-capita rates, but the study of natural populations in communities requires a consideration of natural seasonal variation, because environmentally-mediated changes in predator communities could both be more important than the per-capita rates, but also could counteract or exacerbate changes to per-capita foraging rates.

 Novel Hypotheses for Ecosystem Management

-The hydrologic conditions within the Everglades are heavily managed with the goal of restoring conditions for wildlife.
-One aim is to improve conditions for the FAS within the Everglades so their populations can rebound and support nesting populations of the Federally endangered Everglades Snail Kite.
-The current paradigm for encouraging population growth of the FAS is to make hydrologic conditions more favorable for reproduction (i.e., maintaining water levels in a shallow range of depths that encourages egg laying; Darby et al. 2015), but our results indicate that with the current levels of predation and individual growth, improving hydrologic conditions for reproduction in the Everglades can, at best, only maintain the already small populations of the FAS.
+The hydrologic conditions within the Everglades are heavily managed with the goal of restoring conditions for wildlife and biodiversity.
+Improved conditions for the FAS in the Everglades will be necessary to make their populations rebound and support nesting populations of the Federally endangered Everglades Snail Kite.
+The current paradigm for encouraging population growth of the FAS is to make hydrologic conditions more favorable for reproduction (i.e., maintaining water levels in a shallow range of depths that encourages egg laying; Darby et al. 2015), but our results indicate that with the current levels of predation and individual growth, improving hydrologic conditions for reproduction in the Everglades can only maintain the already small populations of the FAS.
 This conclusion was strengthened when we set water level and temperature conditions constant to optimize reproductive conditions and population growth did not shift from replacement to increasing (Appendix S1:Figure S3).
 For hydrologic variation to turn FAS population growth positive, either the predation rates would need to be decreased from current levels or growth would need to increase in the spring (dry season).
 We offer hypotheses about what conditions could be favorable for populations of FAS in the Everglades.